ognjen-it/go-app/HowTo.md

 go to the folder where you want to initialize your go app and do next command:
 > go mod init github.com/ognjen-it/go-app

+4. Declaring Variables:
+could declare in two or one line:

+>var i int
+i = 42

+or

+> 1 := 42